 - Toilet – Toilet deep cleaning guide for your toilet

 - For your workplace – Professional office cleaning guide

-Extra cleaning tip – Here is an extra tip you will find very useful when cleaning your house; we cannot stress enough the importance of a cleaning brush when cleaning (almost any part of the house).
-A brush helps to loosen dirt more than we usually imagine.
+Extra cleaning tip – Here is an extra tip you will find very useful when cleaning your house; we cannot stress enough the importance of a cleaning brush when cleaning almost any part of the house.
+A brush helps to loosen dirt more than many would think.
 We have demonstrated a quick way to clean your kitchen cabinets with a brush, sponge, and a microfibre cloth and of course with any “cleaner and degreaser”.
-You must use a cleaner and degreaser if you are cleaning your kitchen, otherwise, you will expend more energy than needed.
+It is best to use a cleaner and degreaser if you are cleaning your kitchen, otherwise, you will spend more energy and time than needed.

 We hope you learn something.
 Below is a short video where we put a cleaning brush to good use.